 Whole seasons can glide on sexual tension.
 Long-running flirtations are fraught with intrigue.
 Many a successful season finale has given viewers the satisfaction of seeing two characters finally end up together.
 And then comes the difficult task of keeping up momentum.
 If a show was depending too much on the chemistry of a couple, sometimes the surest way to kill the show is to give those two characters a happy ending.

 Then there are the shows which imagined relationships between characters out of thin air, which made for either boring TV couples or such mismatched romances they were uncomfortable to watch.
 These bad couplings have ruined - or nearly ruined - perfectly good TV shows.
+Maybe you couldn't stomach the show anymore after the pairing, and even lied about watching it to appease your diehard fan friends.
 Here are some of those bad TV relationships that had us throwing things at our screens and changing the channel.

 Izzie And George, Grey's Anatomy